jiaolyulu/kineticSculpture/stepper.md

 can only use stealthchop mode too without using UART.

 Basically is the same as TMC2209 V1.2 when use Step/Dir.
 It is said that TMC2209 has stalk detection while TMC2208 does not.
-But stalk detection can only be done in Spreadcycle Mode... which means the ones I got can not do it, Unless I change the firmware...
+But stalk detection does not work...
 So I want to get another driver that can do stalk detection.

 Also, I am curious if there is anyway to do UART without buying another stepper motor board...
 A lot of the tutorials are based on stepper mother board like this [BIGTREETECH SKR Mini E3 V3.0 Control Board with TMC2209 UART Stepper Driver ](https://www.amazon.com/BIGTREETECH-Control-TMC2209-Stepper-Upgrade/dp/B09LC34SCK).